-From the view of the clocked partition, the continuous-time partition is discretized and the discretized continuous-time variables have only a value at a clock tick.
-Therefore, such a partition is handled in the same way as any other clocked partition.
-Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized continuous-time partition with other partitions.
-Hereby, a discretized continuous-time partition is seen as a clocked partition.
+From the viewpoint of other partitions, the discretized continuous-time variables only have values at clock ticks (internally it may be more complicated, see section 16.8.2).
+Therefore, outside the discretized partions themselves, they are treated as clocked partitions.
+Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized partition with other partitions.

-16.8.1 Clocked Discrete-Time and Discretized Continuous-Time
+16.8.1 Clocked and Discretized Partitions

 Additionally to the variability of expressions defined in section 3.8, an orthogonal concept clocked variability is defined in this section.
 If not explicitly stated otherwise, an expression with a variability such as continuous-time or discrete-time means that the expression is inside a partition that is not associated to a clock.
-If an expression is present in a partition that is not a continuous-time partition, it is a clocked expression and has clocked variability.
+If an expression is present in a partition that is not a continuous-time partition, it is a clocked variability.

-After sub-clock inferencing, see section 16.7.5, every partition that is associated to a clock has to be categorized as clocked discrete-time or clocked discretized continuous-time partition.
+After sub-clock inferencing, see section 16.7.5, every partition that is associated to a clock has to be categorized as a clocked or a discretized partition.